 Our ability to grow our net service revenues is directly related to the number of individuals to whom we provide our services.
 Our continued growth depends on our ability to maintain our existing payor client relationships, establish relationships with new payors, enter into new contracts and increase our referral sources.
 Our continued growth is also dependent upon the authorization by state agencies of new individuals to receive our services.
 We believe there are several market opportunities for growth.
 The U.S. population of persons aged 65 and older is growing, and the U.S. Census Bureau estimates that this population will more than double by 2050.

-We believe payors are increasingly recognizing the merits, effectiveness and cost-savings of providing care in a sub-acute setting in the home, as opposed to more costly and not necessarily medically-required, institutionalization of individuals.
-Additionally, we believe the overwhelming majority of individuals in need of care generally prefer to receive care in their homes or community-based settings.
-Finally, we believe the provision of home & community services is more cost-effective than the provision of similar services in an institutional setting for long-term care.
+Finally, we believe the provision of home & community services is more effective and cost-efficient than the provision of similar services in an institutional setting for long-term care.
+We also believe payors and governmental agencies are increasingly recognizing the benefits of providing care in a sub-acute setting in the home where we also believe the overwhelming majority of individuals prefer to receive care especially as an alternative to an institutional long-term care setting.